 Most people would say that the best time to trek to Everest Base Camp is Apr/May and Oct/Nov.
 And to be fair, those are excellent months to do the Everest Base Camp Trek.
 Hence, a lot of people follow this groupthink, and suddenly with crowded trails, these months are not so attractive anymore.
 Also, for those who are looking for wildflowers, wildlife, or festivals, other months are better.
 So in a lot of ways, the best period depends a lot on your preference.

-Months with the Best Weather for Everest Base Camp Trek
+Best Weather for Everest Base Camp Trek

 Weather in the Everest Region is best divided into six seasons.
 The winter months of January/February are characterized by cold temperatures, sporadic snowfall, generally clear skies, and short days.

 March/April is spring in the Everest Region, and the weather is characterized by moderate temperature, windy conditions, sporadic showers with thunder and hailstones, and generally clearish skies.

 Come May/June, and we enter the summer months that are hot and sunny in the mornings and overcast/rainy in the afternoons.
 The increase in temperature is held in check by the rainy season from July/August, which sees torrential rains, high humidity, and warm temperature.

 Come autumn (September/October), the rains are in retreat, the temperature is moderate, and the skies are opening up.

 Lastly, we have the pre-winter from November to December, which is characterized by low temperatures, minimum precipitation, and stunningly clear skies.